 Depending on your financial stability, your family might be facing a financial future entirely reliant on your life insurance coverage.
 This certainly won’t be the case for all though, and depending on the premium rates you are able to qualify for, you might wish to account for your other assets.
 If you have investments and other benefits at your disposal, then your expenses, by definition, would be at least somewhat reduced.

 By calculating the planned return of your asset portfolio, you may be able to save yourself the heartache of having to unnecessarily invest too much money in your life insurance policy.
 Sometimes, pumping too much money into your plan can itself be an overwhelming expense.
 So be sure that you don’t buy so much insurance that it begins to threaten your long-term livelihood.

-As you determine this number, don’t forget to consider the rate of inflation, which typically sits at 3 percent but may fluctuate higher in the years to come.
+As you determine this number, don’t forget to consider the rate of inflation.
 In addition, if you have children, include education, mortgage and other expenses that you would otherwise have provided for them, allowing you to ensure that they have little to nothing to worry about financially in your absence.
-Without the benefit of clairvoyance, you might not be able to pinpoint their future needs with 100-percent accuracy, but you can at least invest enough to cover the inevitable expenses that will arise.
+Without the benefit of clairvoyance, you might not be able to pinpoint their future needs with 100% accuracy, but you can at least invest enough to cover the inevitable expenses that will arise.